How to Get Rid of Rats

 Read More

-7 Signs of Rats in Your House
+Warning Signs of a Rat Problem in Your Home

 Rats living in the attic and walls can go unnoticed for years.
 Unlike mice which frequently enter the kitchen and pantry to find food, rats prefer to live in the structure of the home and go outside for food and water.
 A rat infestation can cause severe property damage and expose you and your loved ones to dangerous diseases.
 Here's how to tell if you might have a rat problem.
 How Do You Know If Rats Are in Your House?
 Look out for the following seven signs that can indicate the presence of rats in your home.
 If you're aware of an infestation, you can get rid of these unwanted guests quickly.
 1. Rodent Droppings One of the prominent signs of an infestation is rat droppings.
 You'll likely find droppings in hidden areas like the attic, crawlspace, or garage.
 Finding droppings in cupboards and drawers, under sinks and near food packages is likely mice or a sign of a severe rat infestation.
 There are...